-In all of the available script types (see section Script Types) a class is available to implement the behavior of the system after the script has been executed.
-This is the class OperationResponseBuilder.
+In all available script types (see section Script Types), the behavior of the system after the script can be defined by using the methods of the class OperationResponseBuilder.
 An object of this class, named client, is implicitly available in all action scripts, in automatic as well as in manual scripts.
 This object is also available in workflow scripts.

-The client object offers methods for operations like the following:
+The client object includes methods for operations like the following:

-- open a certain URL

-- · open the create resource page

-- open the create ticket page with a defined customer already assigned
+- · open a certain URL - open the page to create a ticket, customer or resource

-Besides those actions, the client object also offers methods to display messages in the Web Client, for example:
+Besides those actions, the client object also includes methods to display messages in the Web Client, for example:

-- display the info that the customer action has been executed successfully - display the info that the resource action has failed - show a warning message if certain criteria are not met by the entered data
+- display the info that the action has been executed successfully - display a warning message if the action has failed, e.g., because certain criteria are not met by the entered data